levi0206/lerblog2/content/posts/autodiff.md

     \end{aligned}
     $$

-Now we present the calculation in **computational graphs**.
-The process of the forward-mode automatic differentiation can be expressed as the graph
+Now we present the calculation in computational graphs.
+The process of forward-mode automatic differentiation can be expressed as the graph:
 ![png](https://levi0206.github.io/lerblog2/autodiff/forward.png)
-Note that this is the graph for the partial derivative of $y$ with respect to $x_1$.
-Thus, if your model takes a $n$-dimensional vector as input, then you have to traverse the graph for $n$ times, which is extremely slow and inefficient for the optimization of deep-learning models.
-In contrast, we only use **one** traversal to obtain the partial derivatives of **both** $x_1$ and $x_2$ in the reverse mode.
-Also, it's worth of noting that the partial derivatives $\frac{\partial w_j}{\partial w_i}$ are evaluated in the forward traversal.
-Since we traverse the graph backward and propagate the partial derivatives to all the nodes, the reverse-mode automatic differentiation is called **backpropagation** as well.
+Note that this graph represents the partial derivative of $y$ with respect to $x_1$.
+Thus, if your model takes an $n$-dimensional vector as input, you would need to traverse the graph $n$ times, which is extremely slow and inefficient for optimizing deep learning models.
+In contrast, the reverse mode requires only **one** traversal to obtain the partial derivatives of **both** $x_1$ and $x_2$.
+It is also worth noting that the partial derivatives $\frac{\partial w_j}{\partial w_i}$ are evaluated during the forward traversal.
+Since we traverse the graph backward and propagate the partial derivatives to all the nodes, reverse-mode automatic differentiation is also known as **backpropagation**.
 ![png](https://levi0206.github.io/lerblog2/autodiff/reverse.png)
-Here, we understand the difference of the efficiency of the two schemes in a more visible way:
+Here, we can see the difference in efficiency between the two schemes more clearly:
-- The forward mode traverses the computational graph once for each variable;
+- The forward mode requires traversing the computational graph once for each variable.
-- The backpropagation traverses only once and gets all the partial derivatives.
+- In contrast, backpropagation traverses the graph only once and computes all the partial derivatives simultaneously.

 ## Example: Backpropagation on a Neural Network
 Suppose we perform a binary classification task using a neural network with three hidden layers.
-Let $x\in\mathbb{R}^4$ be a $4$-dimensional column vector and suppose
+Let $x\in\mathbb{R}^4$ be a $4$-dimensional column vector.
+Assume the following:
-- the first hidden layer consist of $4$ node;
+- The first hidden layer consists of 4 nodes.
-- the second one consist of $2$ nodes;
+- The second hidden layer consists of 2 nodes.
-- a sigmoid function $\sigma$ is applied after the second hidden layer.
+- A sigmoid function $\sigma$ is applied after the second hidden layer.

 Namely, it is a function $\text{NN}:\mathbb{R}^4\to\mathbb{R}$ defined by
 $$